One Definition Rule: Summary

 Some violations of the ODR must be diagnosed by the compiler.
 Other violations, particularly those that span translation units, are not required to be diagnosed.

 Examples

 In general, a translation unit shall contain no more than one definition of any class type.
-In this example, two definitions of the class type C occur in the same translation unit.
+In this example, two definitions of the class type MyClass occur in the same translation unit.
 This typically occurs if a header file is included twice by the same source file without appropriate header guards.